act-rules/act-rules.github.io/_rules/aria-state-or-property-has-valid-value-6a7281.md

 name: ARIA state or property has valid value
 rule_type: atomic
 description: |
-  This rule checks that each ARIA state or property has a valid value
+  This rule checks that each ARIA state or property has a valid value.
 accessibility_requirements:
   aria11:state_prop_values:
     title: ARIA 1.1, 6.3 Values for States and Properties